Kevin Strootman: Marseille

-On 28 August 2018, Olympique de Marseille agreed with A.S.
-Roma on a €25 million (plus €3 million of bonus) transfer fee and signed Strootman on a five-year contract.
-AS Roma published a thank you and confirmation of the transfer on their website.
+On 28 August 2018, Marseille agreed with Roma on a €25 million (plus €3 million of bonus) transfer fee and signed Strootman on a five-year contract.
+Roma published a thank you and confirmation of the transfer on their website.
 Strootman mentioned the club's history, ambitions as well as his close relationship with coach Rudi Garcia as motivating factors to join the club.

 On 10 January 2020, Strootman scored an 84th minute winner for Marseille after coming on as a substitute against Rennes.

 Loan to Genoa

 On 12 January 2021 Strootman was loaned to Serie A club Genoa until the end of the season.

 Loan to Cagliari

 On 3 July 2021, Strootman was announced by Serie A club Cagliari, on loan until the end of the 2021–22 season, with an option to renew for the 2022–23 season included.

 Return to Genoa

 On 24 August 2022, Strootman returned to Genoa on a new loan.

+On 6 July 2023, following their promotion to Serie A, Strootman signed for Genoa permanently on a free transfer.